 Trucking Industry Laws That May Impact Your Claim

-There are state and federal laws governing commercial trucking, regulating things like the number of consecutive hours drivers can be behind the wheel, the maximum weight a trailer can carry and securing cargo.
+State and federal laws govern commercial trucking, such as the number of consecutive hours drivers can be behind the wheel, the maximum weight a trailer can carry, and securing cargo.

-MDOT also has regulations on the height and length of truck-tractors and semitrailers, including movement of oversize or overweight vehicles and the permits you may need.
+MDOT also has regulations on the height and length of semi or tractor-trailer trucks and semitrailers, including the movement of oversize or overweight vehicles and the permits you may need.

 Common Causes for Truck Accidents

-Commercial vehicle operators drive a larger and heavier vehicle and therefore are charged with a greater duty to take precautions to prevent causing harm to other motorists, pedestrians, motorcyclists or bicycles that may be traveling on the road.
+Commercial vehicle operators drive larger and heavier vehicles and therefore are charged with a greater duty to take precautions to prevent causing harm to other motorists, pedestrians, motorcyclists, or bicycles that may be traveling on the road.

 - Distracted driving